 With a one-time in-app purchase, you can add:

-- Per-track effects: Add a variety of professional effects to your tracks, such as noise gating and dynamic range compression, for projects that sound clean and engaging
+- Per-track effects: Add a variety of professional effects to your tracks, such as a customisable 8-band EQ, noise gating and dynamic range compression, for projects that sound clean and engaging.

 - Auto-levelling: Checks your project when you share it, automatically makes adjustments to volume levels to keep them even and professional-sounding and avoid clipping.

 - Noise reduction: Attempts to reduce the amount of hiss in the background of recordings.

 - More flexibility when sharing projects: Share in lossless formats like WAV or CAF (as well as the default MPEG-4 Audio), in the popular MP3 format, or as movie files to your Camera Roll for sharing on social media.

 - Tighten Audio: pack together clips, taking out or reducing the gaps between them.

 - Channel selection and splitting: Split stereo files (or those with even more channels) into separate mono files so you can edit them individually, or swap left/right tracks and more.